Giel Beelen: Career

 From an early age, Beelen was determined to become a disc jockey.
 When he was just a little kid, he made himself a mock radio station to pretend he was a dj.
 After starting at a local Haarlem broadcasting company, presenting a show for kids, he soon moved to Radio 10 Gold and later to Radio Noordzee to work as an engineer.

 In 1997 Beelen moved to the AVRO at Radio 3FM, where he hosted a show during night time.
+In 2000, he received fellatio live on air from a prostitute that he called into the studio.
+In January 2001, the KRO fired him from 3FM because he said that Mein Kampf was the most impressive book that he knew.
+Then, he worked as a presenter for BNNVARA.
+After September 11, he would do shows in the streets dressed as an Arab with a microphone in his turban.
+However, he was also fired from VARA in 2001 after asking listeners to send letters with flour to KRO, during the 2001 anthrax scare, as revenge for firing him earlier that year.

 In October 2003 he won a Dutch Marconi Award, for best radiomaker of 2003.
 He won the award again in 2005, 2006 & 2007.

 From 2004 until 2017 Giel worked for the NPS, back to the VARA, to present his breakfast show 'GIEL!' and his Friday night show Nachtegiel, as part of 'The Friday Freak Night'.
 The Friday Freak night has also, Ekdom in de nacht ('Ekdom in the night'), presented by Gerard Ekdom, between 4.00 and 7.00 am.

+In 2016, Beelen faced criticism for making monkey noises when referring to Sylvana Simons.
+Beelen denied racist intent behind the act.

-Since 2017 Beelen has a morning show at Radio Veronica.
+Since 2017, Beelen has a morning show at Radio Veronica.
+In March 2018, Beelen paid a stripper to undress next to singer-songwriter Tim Knol while he was doing a live performance in the Radio Veronica studio.

 In 2004, 2005, 2006, 2008, 2009, 2010, 2012 and 2013 he lived in the Glass House (Het Glazen Huis) a week prior to Christmas without anything to eat to collect money for projects supported by the Red Cross in a show called Serious Request.

+In 2020 and 2021, Beelen was one of the DJs who presented the Top 2000.

+Beelen took a professional hiatus in 2023 to travel the world with his new girlfriend Floor Joustra.
+He returned to radio, for NPO Radio 2's morning show, as a substitute during summer 2024.
+In September 2025, he began to host his own show again, Giels Radio Show, on Yoursafe Radio.
+The show ended later that year as Yoursafe Radio decided to change course.
+Beelen returned to Radio Veronica in September 2026 with a new Friday evening radio show.